UniversalDependencies/docs/_bg-pos/ADJ.md

 <I><span style='color: red'>направил</span></I> / <I>napravil</I> (made)

-Note that the symbol `#' indicates a holder for arbitrary number of features in the tag in the BulTreeBank tagset.
+Note that the symbol `#', used in the Universal POS section indicates a holder for arbitrary number of features, suppressed in the respective tag as irrelevant in the BulTreeBank tagset, when mapped to the Universal one.